 The day our site went live, we got our first renter.
 We had no RVs for her to rent in her area but she was insistent that we take her credit card.
 She wanted to be the first customer on our site.
 We will never forget her and the excitement that she conveyed.
 RV owners began to call in to ask Spencer how they could earn a second income listing their RVs on Outdoorsy.

 And then we set off for an expedition in content capture

 We couldn’t afford to advertise so we got creative and partnered with a crew of filmmakers and storytellers who Jen knew from her years at Ogilvy.
-For a 10 days in May, we set out on the open road along the coast of California to reveal the world of RVing in a way never before seen.
+For 12 days in the summer, we set out on the open road along the coast of California to reveal the world of RVing in a way never before seen.
 This was an expedition in content capture that would put a stake in the ground for the Outdoorsy brand. it wasn’t about making a corporate video but we felt that a video was the best way to tell the story and we put it on social media.
 We made many improvised stops along the route where adventure took over: much like the experience of RVing itself.

 We’re building our dream team.

 We got kicked out of enough cafes and coffee shops and eventually hotel lobbies.
 So Jen suggested that is was time that we get an office.
 We rented a 1-room office in downtown San Francisco that came with no furniture, no office equipment and was being used as a file storage room.
 It did feel like we were starting to take off; it didn’t matter that our office was an empty space.
 It did include a bathroom down the hall, which we thought was pretty great.